The Handsling Off-set Tubeless wheels are among the most advanced wheels.

 It has two benefits:

-1. Huge advantages to a bike's handling on windy days, meaning that you retain more control of your front wheel.
+1. Advantages to handling on windy days, with more control of the front wheel.

-2. Aerodynamic benefits to the rear of the frame, where the slightly deeper rim can work in conjunction with aero tube shapes to help you power along.
+2. Aerodynamic benefits to the rear, where the slightly deeper rim can work in conjunction with aero tube shapes.

 Rim depth is always a trade off between aerodynamics and comfort.
 (Contrary to what you may think, weight is not really a huge factor as you expend far more energy pushing wheels through the air than accelerating them up to speed; even in the mountains, total mass of rider and bike is more relevant than wheel weight specifically.)
 Rim depth depends upon riding style and conditions.
 A shallow rim will afford more comfort and handle much better on windy days.
 A deeper rim will be more aerodynamic but will give a harsher ride and be tougher to keep under control in windy conditions.